-There are two kinds of promotion actions:
+There are two kinds of promotion action:

-- those run by European trade or inter-trade associations and co-financed by the EU
+- those run by European trade or inter-trade associations and co-financed by the EU;

 It does this by:

-- publishing calls for proposals and evaluating proposals
+- publishing calls for proposals and evaluating proposals;

-- awarding grants and managing grant agreements for so-called multi programmes (that involve at least two organisations from at least two EU countries or one or more EU institutions)
+- awarding grants and managing grant agreements for so-called multi programmes (that involve at least two organisations from at least two EU countries or one or more EU institutions);

-- organising events and communication campaigns both inside and outside the EU
+- organising events and communication campaigns both inside and outside the EU.